zhenik/ern-card-game/README.md

 the match is over.
 After this, the method will persists a log of the match, to a seperate API, the MatchService.
 This is done using AMQP(RabbitMQ).
 When everything else is done, the endpoint returns a "FightResultLogDto" containing the result of the match.

+### End-to-tests
+For e2e tests we tested the authentication of our module, and RabbitMQ.
+We also tested access via Gateway to all modules.

+For testing Gamelogic we encountered a lot of problems, regarding the connection to Eureka.
+For example when we sent request to find enemy(GET /enemy endpoint), the request went through the Gateway to Gamelogic, but failed to reach the GET /players endpoint, in the player module.
+The log showed that Eureka returned no instances for player-server.
+It was a transitive call to PlayerModule, via Gateway and Gamelogic, using Eureka twice.(ie. Gateway asks Eureka for Gamelogic, and Gamelogic asks Eureka for Player.)

+We ran this Docker-Compose locally, and all modules registered themselves properly in Eureka, and the functionality worked as it should.
+We also tried increasing the timeout inside the e2e-tests, but it fails with the same error.

+The example for this test can be found in e2etest-module(GameLogicDockerIT)

 #### Responsibilities of group members
 There are also three other APIs that are required for the game to work: Match, Player and Item.
 Each of these APIs are the responsibility of one member on our group.